Hideyuki-Yamashita/change_component_name_git/docs/guides/commands/secondary/spp_vf.rst

 .. code-block:: console

-    # assign 'forward' role with name 'fw1' on core 2
+    # assign 'forwarder' role with name 'fw1' on core 2
-    spp > vf 2; component start fw1 2 forward
+    spp > vf 2; component start fw1 2 forwarder

-    # assign 'merge' role with name 'mgr1' on core 3
+    # assign 'merger' role with name 'mgr1' on core 3
-    spp > vf 2; component start mgr1 3 merge
+    spp > vf 2; component start mgr1 3 merger

     # assign 'classifier' role with name 'cls1' on core 4
     spp > vf 2; component start cls1 4 classifier

 In the above examples, each different ``CORE-ID`` is specified to each role.
 You can assign several components on the same core, but performance might be decreased.
-This is an example for assigning two roles of ``forward`` and ``merge`` on the same ``core 2``.
+This is an example for assigning two roles of ``forwarder`` and ``merger`` on the same ``core 2``.

 .. code-block:: console

     # assign two roles on the same 'core 2'.
-    spp > vf 2; component start fw1 2 forward
+    spp > vf 2; component start fw1 2 forwarder
-    spp > vf 2; component start mgr1 2 merge
+    spp > vf 2; component start mgr1 2 merger

 Examples of releasing roles.